-&lt;sup>18 DeLuca, Kevin Michael and Jennifer Peeples.
+18 DeLuca, Kevin Michael and Jennifer Peeples.
 (2002) From Public Sphere to Public Screen: Democracy, Activism, and the "Violence" of Seattle.
 Critical Studies in Media Communication, Vol. 19, No. 2, p.
 28.

-&lt;sup>19 Quoted in Perelman, CH. and L. Olbrechts-Tyteca.
+19 Quoted in Perelman, CH. and L. Olbrechts-Tyteca.
 (1969) The New Rhetoric: A Treatise on Argumentation.
 University of Notre Dame Press: Notre Dame, Indiana, pp. 16-17.

-Vanessa Beasley has put it, "a sense of universal 'citizen dignity' is understood as a moral imperative, in the traditions of Rousseau and Herder."
-She said that the imagined community "must be called into being by a rhetoric that activates certain rational commitments to other people who one does not know."
-John Dewey saw communication as a means of moral development by "eloquent" citizens who share a common experience.
+rational commitments to other people who one does not know."20 John Dewey saw communication as a means of moral development by "eloquent" citizens who share a common experience.21

-At the risk of being a techno-utopian, I would side with French communication theorist Pierre Lévy, who sees digital technology as being a means of creating a new model of citizen: "open-minded, cooperative subjects capable of initiative, imagination and rapid response."
+At the risk of being a techno-utopian, I would side with French communication theorist Pierre Lévy, who sees digital technology as being a means of creating a new model of international citizen: "open-minded, cooperative subjects capable of initiative, imagination and rapid response."
 My optimism is not without reservation.
 Coercive regimes that employ instruments of censorship and detection of online dissent, such as in China and Iran, demonstrate the abilities of elites to control public discourse and suppress free speech.
 The freedom of cyberspace and the independence of virtual worlds cannot be considered a certainty.
 Orwell showed us how readily tools that are developed to represent truth and support democracy can be converted to their opposite.